nowzoo/ngx-strap/README.md

 ```ts
 class NgxStrapTooltipOptions implements ITooltipOptions {}
 ```
-This is an empty object, which means Bootstrap's native option defaults are used.
+This is an empty class, which means Bootstrap's native option defaults are used.
 Set your own default options by providing a replacement in your module or component.
 See [Tooltip Options](#tooltip-options) above.

 #### Class: `BaseTooltipDirective`
 An abstract base class for the two flavors of tooltip directive below.